Mahmoud-Darweesh/Rock-Paper-Scissors/README.md

   ##### The Introduction:

-  One of the things that excite me about attending MIT is that I get access to amazing resources like the ProtoWorkshop where I could try to build my wildest ideas.
+  One of the things that excite me about this project is that I can morph it into many other ideas.
 One of these ideas is to transform my rock paper scissors game from only working on a computer to a mechanical arm that can move on its own.
 Although its first application would be to play a game, the possibilities for reforming into a more useful tool is endless.
 An example of that could be to make home appliances react to hand gestures not voice commands since deaf people can’t use voice commands.

   ##### The Setup: